 Get Prepared and Geaux Vote!

 Be prepared to show a photo identification card with your photo and signature when voting.
-If you do not have a photo ID, you may obtain a free Louisiana special identification card by presenting your voter registration information card to the Office of Motor Vehicles or you may vote by affidavit after correctly answering identifying information before voting.
+If you do not have a photo ID, you may obtain a free Louisiana special identification card by presenting your voter registration information card to the Registrar of Voters Office or you may vote by affidavit after correctly answering identifying information before voting.

 Never wear any campaign shirt, hat, and button or pin when voting.
 All polling places have a 600 foot campaign free zone.

 View early voting locations to know where to vote early and find your voting precinct to know where to vote on Election Day.
 Download the free GeauxVote app to have this information easily accessible, to view your sample ballot two weeks prior to each election, to see upcoming election dates and to sign up for electronic notifications.

 Update your voter registration information online or contact your parish registrar of voters of any changes to your residential address to keep your voting status active.
 Inactive voters must verify their residential address before voting, either online, in person at the Registrar of Voters Office or in person on Election Day.